binpash/try/README.md

 You can also run `try explore` to open your current shell in try, or `/try explore /tmp/tmp.X6OQb5tJwr` to explore an existing sandbox.

-To specify multiple lower directories for overlay (by merging them together), you can use the `-L` flag followed by a colon-separated list of directories.
+To specify multiple lower directories for overlay (by merging them together), you can use the `-L` (implies `-n`) flag followed by a colon-separated list of directories.
 The directories on the left have higher precedence and can overwrite the directories on the right:

 ```ShellSession
 $ try -D /tmp/sandbox1 "echo 'File 1 Contents - sandbox1' > file1.txt"